Marilyn Manson's Ex-Wife Dita Von Teese Responds To Abuse Allegations

-Dita Von Teese, another of Marilyn Manson's exes, has responded to the domestic violence allegations leveled against him by Evan Rachel Wood and at least four other women.
+Dita Von Teese, another of Marilyn Manson's exes, has responded to the domestic violence allegations levelled against him by Evan Rachel Wood and at least four other women.

 Von Teese and Manson first started dating in 2001 and got married in 2005, but she filed for divorce a year later.